2020 continues the IHSGB Education Initiative!

 Baldvin Ari Gudlaugsson – Holds courses in initial training, preparation and training of competition and breeding horses, as well as lectures on horse breeding, raising young horses and marketing.
 He has been a very successful breeder and trainer of world class competition horses on his farm Efri-Raudilaekur, based in Iceland.
 See here for more information.

-Please note: If you have suggestions for a trainer you’d like to see in the UK, do get in touch on firstname.lastname@example.org
+Please note: If you have suggestions for a trainer you’d like to see in the UK, please do get in touch on firstname.lastname@example.org

 Interested?
 Below is some information that may answer some of your questions…